pratima-sapkota/mytms/README.md

     - Propose a way to link those models based on the business logic: Campaigns are a group of trainers, trainers submit tasks, leads review tasks and leads can manage trainer’s campaign group associations.
     <!-- - Create a management command to create dummy data for all models. -->
     - Create three CRUD DRF endpoints: for Campaigns, Members and Tasks.
+    - Create a DRF endpoint to get 25 tasks per page for a specific week.
+The response should contain the task’s details and relationships as campaign, trainer, lead, and review (for reviewed tasks).
+Optimize the query in two ways: query level and cache level.
+Use all resources you know of DRF to make it simple and fast.